fpalomo/king-kata-di/Readme-group-2.md

 --

-Our method "chargeCC" in the EntityA_Driver expects the next parameters:
+The method "chargeCC" in the EntityA_Driver expects the next parameters:

 * merchant_id : our PSP id, they provided it to us when we created an account. the value is "MCHNT-304x3"
 * merchant_transaction_id : A unique key identifying the payment in our system.
 This is a value just for us, in case we need to trace back